TLW's Tennis Historyscope

 In 2008 Serbian tennis player Ana Ivanovic (1987-) defeats Dinara Safina to win the 2008 French Open, followed by the Australian Open, achieving #1 world ranking.

-On Sept.
-13, 2009 Belgian wildcard Kim Clijsters (1983-), who left the game two years ago to start a family then returned to tennis a month ago wins the U.S. Open, defeating Serena Williams, who blows up at the end and threatens a judge, drawing a $10.5K fine and other disciplinary action; her 3rd tournament since returning, she wins her 2nd U.S. Open title and becomes the first unseeded player and wildcard to win, and first mother since Evonne Goolagong in 1980; on Sept.
-14 Juan Martin del Potro (1988-) of Argentina upsets Swiss maestro Roger Federer to win the men's U.S. Open title.
+On Aug.
+31-Sept.
+14, 2009 the 2009 U.S. Open of Tennis (which runs to Mon. because of rain) sees Belgian wild card Kim Antonie Lode Clijsters (1983-), who left the game two years ago to start a family then returned to tennis a month ago defeat Serena Williams in the semi-final, who blows up at the end and threatens a judge, drawing a $10.5K fine and other disciplinary action, becoming Williams' 3rd tournament since returning; Clijsters defeats Caroline Wozniacki (1990-) (first Dane in a Grand Slam final in the Open Era) in straight sets 7-6, 6-3 to win her 2nd U.S. Open title (2005), becoming the first unseeded player and wild card to win, and first mother since Evonne Goolagong in 1980; on Sept.
+14 Juan Martin (Martín) del Potro (1988-) of Argentina upsets five-time defending champ Swiss maestro Roger Federer in a four-hour match to win the men's singles title.

 On June 6, 2010 Francesca "the Lioness" Schiavone (1980-) defeats Samantha Stosur to win the French Open, becoming the first Italian woman to win a Grand Slam tennis title.